ashbeka/research-notes/Drafts_digest.md

 - Second-difference subspace to capture progression/recovery trends across time.
 - Difference-Subspace (DS) change maps: projection-energy and illumination-robust cross-residual built from PCA bases and a difference subspace (principal-angle interpretability).
 - Multi-date DS: second-order "acceleration" over sliding windows to flag surge/recovery; optional Grassmann geodesic distance as a scale-free index.
 - Classical pixel-wise differencing will serve as a baseline for change detection; DS maps are expected to outperform it on robustness to noise/illumination and change localization (to be tested with AUROC/IoU ablations).
+- Optional future temporal methods: Singular Spectrum Analysis (SSA) and Slow Feature Analysis (SFA) for trend/seasonal/slow-change characterization if sufficient temporal depth is available (integration with DS/SSC to be decided).
+- Classical pixel-wise differencing will serve as a baseline for change detection; DS maps are expected to outperform it on robustness to noise/illumination and change localization (to be tested with AUROC/IoU ablations).

 ## [METH-UNET] Segmentation